Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

    recursive resolver shared by many users.

-   This "protection", when using a large resolver with many clients, is no longer present if [CLIENT-SUBNET] is used because, in this case, the authoritative name server sees the original IP address (or prefix, depending on the setup).
+   This "protection", when using a large resolver with many clients, is no longer present if ECS [@RFC7871] is used because, in this case, the authoritative name server sees the original IP address (or prefix, depending on the setup).